 The understanding of cross-infection is huge nowadays.
 Not just exposing a sick patient to possible infection, but also doctors and nurses contracting whatever the patient may have.
 This is why latex gloves are now mandatory for medical staff at all levels.
-It may also mean that the wearing of rings, or any jewelry, is against the rules.
+It may also mean that the wearing of rings, or any jewelry, will be against the rules.

 But, assuming jewelry is permitted, some styles are better suited than others.
 You do want to avoid snagging and, and also increased risk when putting gloves on or off.